tom99763/Imeplment-Q-learning-in-maze-/README.md

 training 10x10 maze: https://www.youtube.com/watch?v=y5RtA06udSE&feature=youtu.be

 # pretrin model
-\n You can use pretrain Q table to run maze.
+You can use pretrain Q table to run maze.

-\n See test_result.py
+See test_result.py

-\n May be you can use other advance algorithm to run this.
+May be you can use other advance algorithm to run this.